 Zivotofsky v.
 Kerry: A Study in Law, Politics, and Foreign Affairs Steven D. SchwinnA Supreme Court case that centers on a disagreement between Congress and the Executive Branch on the status of Jerusalem can serve as a launching point for a lesson on the authority of the different branches of government.

 Teaching the Battle of Gallipoli: Investigating Multiple Perspectives Joan Brodsky SchurStudents will gain a much broader understanding of World War I by studying the Battle of Gallipoli—its outcome and effects—from multiple perspectives.
-Secondary Level World History
+Secondary/High School World History

 Plagues and Disease throughout World History C. Frederick RisingerThese websites provide lesson plans and resources for teaching about how germs and disease have affected world history.